OlegGorj/EurekaClient/README.md

 If you have more than one instances , you can see load balancer in action when another micro service (consumer) calls this api and see the instance ip and port changed on subsequent refresh of consumer call of `<app_name>.mybluemix.net`

-Refer to https://github.com/sanketsw/Netflix_Eureka_Client_Consumer for more details on how to consume this API using feign client